Undergraduate Catalog

 Gregory A. Fredericks.
 Professor emeritus of mathematics.
 PhD Oregon State University.

 David H. Galaty.
-Professor Emeritus with Term.
+Professor emeritus with Term.
 PhD 1971 Johns Hopkins University.

 Lee R. Garrett.
 Professor emeritus of music.
 DMA University of Oregon.